aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 3. Using an `identity_provider_key` field, the Lambda performs a lookup on the `identity_providers` table to obtain IdP information.
 The `module` field in the response is used to call an IdP-specific module.
 The lambda then passes the parsed username, `identity_provider` and `user` records to the identity provider to continue the authentication flow.

 4. The identity provider module reads the provider-specific settings from the `identity_provider` record it receives.
 It then uses this to connect to the identity provider and passes the user credentials to authenticate.
 Since many identity providers are only available on private networks, the Lambda is VPC-attached and uses an ENI in a VPC for private network communication.
+    > [!NOTE]

-  **Note: **** **Depending on the logic in the module and the configuration in the `identity_provider` record, the module could retrieve/return additional attributes for making authorization decisions.
+    > Depending on the logic in the module and the configuration in the `identity_provider` record, the module could retrieve/return additional attributes for making authorization decisions.
 This is a module-specific implementation detail.
 For example, the LDAP module supports attribute retrieval.

-6. After the identity provider module completes authentication, it can make additional authorization decisions based on what is in the user record and its own custom logic.
+1. After the identity provider module completes authentication, it can make additional authorization decisions based on what is in the user record and its own custom logic.
 It then finalizes all AWS Transfer session settings (i.e. `Role` and `HomeDirectoryDetails` and returns them to the handler function.
 The handler function does final validation and returns the response to AWS Transfer.

 #### Authentication module

 The process flow diagram below is meant to serve as an example of what an individual identity provider module's logic would look like.
 All modules have the same entrypoint, `handle_auth`, and must return a response that is valid to AWS Transfer.
+Identity provider modules are built into the solution, and it is also possible to create additional modules or customize an existing one by forking this solution's repository.

 ![](diagrams/aws-transfer-custom-idp-solution-ldap-module-process-flow.drawio.png)